Ayre CX7 CD Player

 As mentioned in the header, the CX7 was meant as a temporary replacement for my defective Levinson 390s.
 Soundwise the two players couldn’t be more different.
 Perhaps important to note that this particular CX7 is the latest current version: it has the Evolution upgrade on board.
 What this entails precisely is unknown to me.

 Upon placing the CX7 atop my Spider rack, on the basic rubber Spider feet and connected with the same powercable and interlinks that previously connected my 390s, Harmonic Technology Pro ACII and Transparent Ultra XL, the Ayre sounded completely different from the Levinson.

 With some cd’s the Ayre was heaven.
-With others I found it lacking colour and weight.
-This is also a system synergy thing as obviously my system needs all fullness it can get and in this context the Ayre probably just wasn’t the best match.
+With others I found it lacking color and weight.
+This is also a system synergy thing as obviously my system needs all fullness it can get and in this context, the Ayre probably just wasn’t the best match.

-The CX7 has an AES/EBU output and of course I tried it with all available dacs.
+The CX7 has an AES/EBU output and of course, I tried it with all available dacs.
 The transport inside is nothing really special but apparently Ayre has made sure that the digital output is up to scratch.
 Of all dacs present, the best match was with the Levinson 360S.
 The combination made for a very synergistic sound.
-Much more bass, more colour, more substance than when using the Ayre standalone.
-In absolute terms the Ayre’s transport provided a perfectly neutral sound.
+Much more bass, more color, more substance than when using the Ayre standalone.
+In absolute terms, the Ayre’s transport provided a perfectly neutral sound.
 But I also found this sound lacking in terms of completeness.
-Somehow I felt like I could hear that the clock was being derived from the spdif signal, resulting in thess than perfect prat.
+Somehow I felt like I could hear that the clock was being derived from the spdif signal, resulting in less than perfect PRAT.
 I hasten to add that the same is true for any transport, the Ayre being no exception.
-My point is: even though I loved the added bass fulness and richer colour that the 360S dac added, I found the Ayre to be more satisfying, more complete, more in its element and more emotional when playing on its own.
+My point is: even though I loved the added bass fulness and richer color that the 360S dac added, I found the Ayre to be more satisfying, more complete, more in its element and more emotional when playing on its own.